 Dysmenorrhea or Period Pain

-Period pain can be debilitating, but painful periods do not have to be a fact of life every month.
+Period pain can be unbearable.
+But painful periods do not have to be a fact of life every month.
 In fact, you shouldn’t need to take painkillers or any medications because of period pain.
-Really, you should be pretty unaware that your period is coming or that you have it other than the obvious flow.
+Really, you should be pretty unaware that you have your period other than the obvious flow.

 Common causes of painful periods include:

-- The uterus spasms because the blood supply to the lining of the uterus (the endometrium) is reduced
+- The uterus spasms because the blood supply to the lining of the uterus is reduced

-- Low levels of physical activity – there is abundant research that shows that moderate exercise helps reduce menstrual cramping
+- Low levels of physical activity – there is abundant research that shows that moderate exercise helps to reduce period cramps

 - Emotional stress